arun-kr-reddy/notes/computer_architecture.md

           BNE strcpy
           END
   ```
-- **instruction cycle:** sequence of steps/phases that an instruction goes through to be executed, not all instructions requires all six phases (`ADD R1, R1, R2` doesn't need to evaluate the address)
+- **instruction cycle:** sequence of steps/phases that an instruction goes through to be executed, not all instructions requires all six phases (`ADD R0, R1, R2` doesn't need to evaluate the address)
   - **fetch:** obtain instruction from memory and load it into the `IR`
   - **decode:** identifies the instruction to be processed
   - **evaluate address:** computes the address of memory location of operands
   - **fetch operands:** obtains the source operands, in latest processors fetch is done in parallel to decode
   - **execute:** executes the instruction
   - **store result:** write to the designated destination, once done cycle starts again for a new instruction
+- **semantic gap:** how close instructions & data types are to high-level language, complex instructions & data types (like matrix) lead to smaller semantic gap hence better mapping of high programming constructs to hardware but lead to more work for the micro-architect

-## microarchitecture
+## micro-architecture
-- **microarchitecture (μArch):** underlying implementation of ISA, μArch keeps changing with constant ISA interface to ensure backwards compatibility, example: `add` instruction vs adder implementation
+- **micro-architecture (μArch):** underlying implementation of ISA, μArch keeps changing with constant ISA interface to ensure backwards compatibility, example: `add` instruction vs adder implementation
 - control driven (von Neumann) vs data driven (data flow) execution tradeoff can be made at μArch level, μArch can execute instructions in any order as long as it obeys the semantics specified by the ISA when making instruction results visible to software
 - **instruction processing:** assuming von Neumann model, processing an instruction (all 6 stages) should transform architectural (or programmer visible) state (memory, registers & program counter) according to ISA specification
 ISA defines abstractly what `AS'` should be given an instruction and `AS`, from ISA point of view there are no intermediate states between `AS` & `AS'` during instruction execution